guillaume-docquier-vention/ts-rest-typescript-5.5/README.md

 # Thoughts
 If it is meant to work on TS 5.5, maybe it's a wrong tsconfig?
 I use [tsconfig/bases/node22](https://github.com/tsconfig/bases/blob/main/bases/node22.json) which I copy pasted here for clarity.

+# The solution
+You need to include `dom` in the tsconfig `compiler.lib` option.
+However, this is awkward for NodeJS projects that need a ts-rest client.